mjrice/7DaysModlets/JSS/README.md

 * Starter Class paper lets you choose your player's previous proffession.
 * 5 Novel genres
 * Encyclopedia - 26 Volumes, collect the whole set!
 (Seriously, collect them all and craft a Encyclopedia Set for a significant XP reward and trader value)
+* Chess pieces - 12 difference pieces, can be scrapped into lead or brass, or...

 ## New Skills-Learning Loot types
 * 21 Cookbooks